jfasch/jfasch-home/trainings/material/soup/cxx11/030-smart-pointers/sharedptr.rst

 **How long does the pointed-to object live?**

-* Reference count is used to track share ownership
+* Reference count is used to track shared ownership
 * When reference count drops to zero, the object is *not referenced anymore*
 * |longrightarrow| deleted